djmaze/librespot-snapserver/README.md

     docker run -d --name snapserver --net host -e DEVICE_NAME=Snapcast mazzolino/librespot-snapserver

+That will make the device available to all Spotify clients in your network.
+Add your Spotify credentials in order to limit control to clients logged in with your account:

+    docker run -d --name snapserver --net host -e DEVICE_NAME=Snapcast -e USERNAME=my-spotify-username -e PASSWORD=my-spotify-password mazzolino/librespot-snapserver

 Now you can connect your snapclient to your host's ip.
 The receiver should show up in Spotify under the `DEVICE_NAME` given above (e.g. `Snapcast`).
 Have fun playing music!

 ## Building the images